Walter Leake

 Walter Daniel Leake (May 20, 1762 – November 17, 1825) was an American lawyer, planter and politician.
 After serving in the American Revolutionary War and in the Virginia House of Delegates, he moved to the Mississippi Territory where he became a judge, and after statehood a United States Senator from Mississippi (1817–1820), as a circuit court judge in 1821, and as third Governor of Mississippi (1822–1825).
 He was the first Governor of Mississippi to die in office.
 A relative, Walter D. Leake, served in the Virginia House of Delegates for many terms beginning in 1842 and also represented Goochland County in the Virginia Secession Convention long after this man's death.

 Early life

 Walter Leake was born on May 20, 1762, in Albemarle County in the Colony of Virginia to the former Patience Morris and her husband Capt.
 Mark Leake.
-His uncle Rev. Samuel Leake, was a (Princeton University graduate and a member of the first Board of Trustees of Hampden–Sydney College), an ancestor of Senator John McCain of Arizona.
+His uncle Rev. Samuel Leake, was a Princeton University graduate, a member of the first Board of Trustees of Hampden–Sydney College, and an ancestor of Senator John McCain of Arizona.
 Walter Leake was descended from John Leake.